logo

 I’d tried to get a job down there when I was fourteen, just after my dad died, but they wouldn’t have it; they drew the line at kids working down there.

-A year later Mum got ill.
-Then we had no income, so we couldn’t pay the rent, so we got evicted.
+A year later, Mum got ill.
+Then we had no income, so we couldn’t pay the rent, and we got evicted.

 I shoved my hands in my pockets in an attempt to keep warm; my feet were wet and cold thanks to the holes in my shoes.
 I should probably have looked for another squat.
 It was beginning to rain again.